 The Cohen d values are related to the percentage of non-overlap between the distributions of the dependent variables for each fixed factor.
-Higher values correspond with greater percentages of nonoverlap and larger differences.
+Higher values correspond with greater percentages of non-overlap and larger differences.
 The histograms in Figure 4 illustrate the differences in Correctness depending on the factor Development Approach.
 In the histograms, the non-overlapping parts have a single pattern (either dots or shaded), while the overlapping parts have both patterns (dots and shaded).
 The non-overlapping parts for Correctness are around 20%, which corresponds to a medium effect size.
-The box plots of Figure 4 corresponding to all subjects show the differences in Correctness is 20% higher for SPL than Evaluating the Benefits of Software Product Lines in Game Software Engineering for CaO, but also the dispersion increases when subjects use the SPL approach.
+The box plots of Figure 4 corresponding to all subjects show the differences in Correctness due to Development Approach.
+The median of Correctness is 20% higher for SPL than for CaO, but also the dispersion increases when subjects use the SPL approach.
 The box plots of Figure 4 corresponding to experienced and inexperienced subjects, show the differences in Correctness due to the Experience and Development Approach.
 Both experienced and inexperienced subjects develop more correct models when using SPL instead of CaO.
 However, regardless of the development approach used, models developed by experienced subjects were more correct than those developed by inexperienced subjects.